nLab fibrant object

 Idea

-These concepts exists also in homotopical categories with less extra structure than that of a full model category.
-For instance a category of fibrant objects implements roughly half of the model category axioms, namely those for fibrations and, as the name indicates, it has a concept of weakly equivalent replacement by fibrant objects, but in general not by cofibrant object.
-And dually, in a cofibration category there is a notion of cofibrant objects but not necessarily of fibrant objects.
+This concept also exists in homotopical categories with less extra structure than that of a full model category.
+For instance a fibration category implements roughly half of the model category axioms, namely those for fibrations, and it has a concept of weakly equivalent replacement by a fibrant object.

 Definition